-If we acquire additional companies in the future, it could adversely affect our operating results and the value of our ADSs.
+If we acquire additional assets and/or companies in the future, it could adversely affect our operating results and the value of our ADSs.

-As part of our asset-centric business model and strategy, we may acquire additional companies.
-Investments in our existing and any future subsidiaries involve numerous risks, including, but not necessarily limited to:
+As part of our asset-centric business model and strategy, we may acquire additional assets and/or companies.
+Investments in our existing and any future subsidiaries and developmental assets involve numerous risks, including, but not necessarily limited to:

-- · risk of conducting research and development activities in new therapeutic areas or treatment modalities in which we have little to no experience; - diversion of financial and managerial resources from existing operations; - successfully negotiating a proposed acquisition, in-license or investment in a timely manner and at a price or on terms and conditions favorable to us: - successfully combining and integrating a potential acquisition into our existing business to fully realize the benefits of such acquisition; - · the impact of regulatory reviews on a proposed acquisition, in-license or investment; and the assumption of liabilities of acquired subsidiaries and outcome of any legal proceedings that may be instituted with respect to the proposed acquisition, in-license or investment.
+- risk of conducting research and development activities in new therapeutic areas or treatment modalities in which we have little to no experience; - diversion of financial and managerial resources from existing operations; - successfully negotiating a proposed acquisition, in-license or investment in a timely manner and at a price or on terms and conditions favorable to us: - successfully combining and integrating a potential acquisition into our existing business to fully realize the benefits of such acquisition; - the impact of regulatory reviews on a proposed acquisition, in-license or investment; and - the assumption of liabilities of acquired subsidiaries and outcome of any legal proceedings that may be instituted with respect to the proposed acquisition, in-license or investment.